pixlsus/website/src/blog/posts/2017-12-12 LG-SCALE LGM/index.md

 SCaLE 16x will take place from March 8 to 11 of 2018 in Pasadena California.
-Libre Graphics Day: SCaLE will take place at the main SCaLE venue on Thursday, March 8.
+Libre Graphics Day: SCaLE will take place at the main SCaLE venue on Friday, March 9.

 The libre graphics track is an opportunity for teams, contributors and practitioners involved in Libre Graphics projects to share their